po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/04-Stu_Models/README.md

 4. Try to run `DESCRIBE book;`, and it will fail, because the table name is `books`.

-5. Run `DESCRIBE books;` and note that the primary key is named `id`.
+5. Run `DESCRIBE books;` and note that the primary key is named `id` and not `bookId`.

 ---

 ## 💡 Hint(s)

-* What options do the [Sequelize docs on model basics](https://sequelize.org/master/manual/model-basics.html) outline when it comes to naming tables and fields?
+* What options does Sequelize provide when it comes to naming tables and fields?

 ## 🏆 Bonus